onc-healthit/api-resource-guide/docs/g10-criterion.md

 *Additional Clarifications to the (g)(10) CCG:*

-- We expect that apps executed within an implementer’s clinical environment will be registered with an authorization server, but we do not require a health IT developer to demonstrate its registration process for these “provider-facing” apps.
+- ONC expects that apps executed within an implementer’s clinical environment will be registered with an authorization server, but ONC does not require a health IT developer to demonstrate its registration process for these “provider-facing” apps.
 - The requirement that health IT developers must enable an application to register with the § 170.315(g)(10)-certified Health IT Module’s authorization server only applies for the purposes of demonstrating technical conformance to the finalized certification criterion and API Condition and Maintenance of Certification requirements.
-The practices by all parties (including implementers of Health IT Modules) other than developers of certified Health IT Modules are not in scope for this certification criterion nor the associated Condition and Maintenance of Certification requirements.
+The practices by all parties (including implementers of Health IT Modules) other than developers of Certified Health IT Modules are not in scope for this certification criterion nor the associated Condition and Maintenance of Certification requirements.
 - Any practices associated with third-party application review or “vetting” by implementers must not violate the <a target = "_blank" href = "https://www.ecfr.gov/cgi-bin/text-idx?SID=034c12732e5cb9328303ecdf94ecde87&mc=true&tpl=/ecfrbrowse/Title45/45cfr171_main_02.tpl">information blocking provisions</a> established in the <a target = "_blank" href = "https://www.federalregister.gov/d/2020-07419/p-1665">ONC Cures Act Final Rule</a>.

 ### Secure Connection (Patient / User Scopes)